opencog/atomspace/opencog/atoms/pattern/README.md

-The act of pattern-matching to the predicate of the implication has an implicit 'for-all' flavour to it: the pattern is matched to 'all' matches in the atomspace.
+The act of pattern-matching to the predicate of the implication has an implicit 'for-all' flavour to it: the pattern is matched to 'all' matches in the AtomSpace.
 However, with a suitably defined PatternMatchCallback, the search can be terminated at any time, and so this method can be used to implement a 'there-exists' predicate, or any quantifier whatsoever.